Echan History, Family Crest & Coats of Arms

 Some of the Echan family moved to Ireland, but this topic is not covered in this excerpt.

-Migration of the Echan family to the New World and Oceana
+Migration of the Echan family

 The persecution faced in their homeland left many Scots with little to do but sail for the colonies of North America.
 There they found land, freedom, opportunity, and nations in the making.
 They fought for their freedom in the American War of Independence, or traveled north to Canada as United Empire Loyalists.
 In both cases, they made enormous contributions to the formation of those great nations.
 Among them: Ann and Daniel Aiken who settled in New York State in 1811; David, Henry and Hugh Aiken settled in Philadelphia, Pennsylvania between 1868 and 1880; John Aikens settled in New Orleans La. in 1821.